LukaszNowakPL/react-bootstrap-tools/README.md

 npm install react-bootstrap-tools
 ```

-Import package to your component
+Import any package to your component

 ```
 import { DescribedComponent, DescrbedButton, Glyphicon } from "react-bootstrap-tools";